Expat Child Syndrome: Understanding and Overcoming the Challenges

 The impact of these challenges can last well into adulthood, and expat children may experience mental health issues as a result.
 Expat Child Syndrome is a relatively new term used by several experts to describe the psychological impact of living in a foreign country as a child.

 A study published in the International Journal of Health & Productivity has shown that expat children tend to have higher levels of anxiety, depression, and emotional problems than children of domestic workers.
-They often struggle with adapting to new cultures, forming social relationships, and maintaining their sense of self-worth.
+They often struggle with adapting to new cultures, forming social relationships, and maintaining their self-worth.
 These challenges can have a lasting impact, highlighting the importance of providing adequate support and care to expat children.

 The Impact of Expat Child Syndrome During Adolescence

-Ben
+Review: Ben

 Ben was treated at Yes We Can Youth Clinics for his depression.